Achievable logoAchievable logo

 Graph of vector subtraction difference

-To find the difference, we subtract the like components of the second vector from the first:
+To find the difference, subtract the like components of the second vector from the first:

 =−i+2j−(2i+2j)=−3i

-So, the difference of the two vectors is described as −3i.
+So, the difference of the two vectors is −3i.

 Subtracting by visualization

-To find the vector that results from subtracting one vector from another, we will flip the vector that is being subtracted, then connect it from head to tail as above.
-Now, we draw a new vector connecting the starting point to the new ending point.
-This vector is the difference of the original vectors:
+To subtract one vector from another, flip the vector being subtracted (so it points in the opposite direction).
+Then connect the vectors head to tail, just like in addition.
+Finally, draw a new vector from the starting point to the new ending point.
+That new vector is the difference of the original vectors.

 Visual graph of vector subtraction difference